 - Assets used in your business that are being sold as part of the disposal of part or all of your business

-- Assets that have used by your business or partnership that have been disposed of within three years of when your business stopped trading (this category doesn’t include shares or securities)
+- Assets used by your business or partnership that have been disposed of within three years of when your business stopped trading (this category doesn’t include shares or securities)

 - Shares or securities in your limited company